basicallydan/skifree.js/README.md

 * Being a snowboarder instead of a boring old skier
 * Tricks, or something?
+* LocalStorage high-score
+* Multiplayer (ooooo wouldn't that be fun?!)

 ## F*ck this, let me play the game goddammit

-* Open up index.html in Chrome, or maybe even Firefox - I haven't tested it in anything but Chrome 23.0 yet, and I probably won't I'm afraid
+* Open up index.html in Chrome, or maybe even Firefox - I haven't tested it in anything but Chrome and Mobile Safari yet, and I probably won't I'm afraid
 * Go.

 ## I like to run Unit tests before I do ANYTHING.